rajneesh069/docker-demo/README.md

 ![Docker Images Screenshot](docker-image-ss.png)

 ### Environment varibales in Docker

 - Using the ENV command(`ENV ENVIRONMENT_VARIABLE_NAME="VALUE"`) one can hard code it in the Dockerfile, but the downsides are that the unwanted secrets would be exposed.

 - Instead, we inject the environment variables when we actually run the image using `docker run -p 27017:27017 -e DATABASE_URL="db_url" username="some_user" <image-name>`

+### Docker in interactive mode

+- To get full access of the container run the following command:
+  `docker exec -it <container-name-or-id> /path/to/directory` `docker exec -it <container-name-or-id> /bin/bash`

+### Pushing to dockerhub

+- Signin/ Signup on docker hub.
+- Create a repo and then use the following command : `docker push <image-name>:<tagname>`
+- Example: `docker push rajneesh69/docker-demo-image:latest`